jacobsharon/EC_Project/README.md

 # EC_Project

-## Explainable Multi-Objective Genetic Programming for Chronic Kidney Disease Classification Using NSGA-II
+## Explainable Multi-Objective Genetic Feature Selection for Chronic Kidney Disease Classification Using NSGA-II

-This project uses Genetic Programming combined with NSGA-II and SHAP analysis to optimize the classification of Chronic Kidney Disease (CKD) while maintaining interpretability.
+This project uses Genetic Programming combined with NSGA-II and SHAP analysis to optimize feature selection for classification of Chronic Kidney Disease (CKD) while maintaining interpretability.
 A multi-objective approach is used to balance classification performance and model simplicity.
 SHAP analysis is incorporated to provide feature-level explanations, yielding a final model that is both accurate and clinically interpretable.

 ---